-While there is a presumption against development within a site listed in the Inventory of Historic Battlefields where it would have a significant adverse effect upon the archaeology, character, appearance, setting or the key landscape features of the battlefield, minor developments, such as household extensions, in this part of Linlithgow Bridge, will in most cases be exempt.
+While there is a presumption against development within a site listed in the Inventory of Historic Battlefields where it would have a significant adverse effect upon the archaeology, character, appearance, setting or the key landscape features of the battlefield; minor developments, such as household extensions, in this part of Linlithgow Bridge, will in most cases be exempt.
+HES do not need to be consulted on householder developments (as per Appendix 1 of the Historic Environment Scotland Circular (2019).